kapouer/bundledom/README.md

 - html: path relative to root
 - root: path
 - custom: function(dom, opts, data) {} returning a promise
+- remotes: list of allowed remote domains to download from

 Strings are matched simply by searching a substring.